dpplweb/dppl-content/_posts/christina/0411-01-01-social-services.md

 ### Complete Directory for Pediatric Disorders
+Medical information, resources and support services for pediatric disorders.

 ### Complete Directory for People with Disabilities

 ### Encyclopedia of Associations
+Detailed information on international, national, state and local organizations.

 ### National Directory of Nonprofit Organizations
 Contact information and more for foundations, scholarships, research centers, religious groups, hospitals and other organizations.